datguypiko/Firefox-Mod-Blur/README.md

+##### `14/05/2022`
+> ##### Fixed after an update broken popup menu background color for 100.x versions of firefox.

 ##### `13/02/2022`
 > ##### Added new optional file for default size scrollbar.
 The color stays dark.
 Works best with new Windows 11 scrollbar. </br>Use "userContent-Scrollbar-DefaultSize.css" file and rename it to "userContent.css".

 </br>

 :warning:
 > If you want to use version from after 96.0.
 I made multiple files without blur effect.
 Use any of selected styles with the tag *'-NoBlur-'* until they fix the issue.
+More about the issue why it's disabled for now https://bugzilla.mozilla.org/show_bug.cgi?id=1749625.

 :warning:
 > *If you update to :x:**96.0 or newer** you will lose blur effect and everything will be transparent.
 Use at least :heavy_check_mark:**95.0.2** or downgrade to it https://support.mozilla.org/en-US/kb/install-older-version-firefox untill they fix it.
 Or use the one without blur.*